Lekin...: Plot

 The lecherous King then turns his attention to Reva.
 He would wait until she would grow into a young woman.
-Rewa spends 8 years in captivity and one day the King wishes to sexually gratify himself with her.
+Reva spends 8 years in captivity and one day the King wishes to sexually gratify himself with her.
 Ustad Miraj Ali along with the help of one of the king's servants hatch a plan to help Reva run away from prison to save herself from the King.
-We learn that Rewa narrowly escaped the clutches of indulgent King Param Singh.
+We learn that Reva narrowly escaped the clutches of indulgent King Param Singh.
 Her mentor Ustad Miraj Ali gives an oath of the Quran to one of his acquaintances, Mehru, who is supposed to help Reva cross the desert.
 But in the attempt to cross the desert, Mehru is caught by the King's men and punished by lashes and dropped to his village in a near-dead condition.
 Reva is killed in a severe desert sandstorm.
 She gets frozen in a moment of time.
-As events unfold towards the end, we come to know that Sameer is the rebirth of Mehru and that Rewa's elder sister, Tara successfully managed to cross the desert when her camel ran ahead.
+As events unfold towards the end, we come to know that Sameer is the rebirth of Mehru and that Reva's elder sister, Tara successfully managed to cross the desert when her camel ran ahead.
 Tara is now older and has a daughter named after her dead, lost sister, Reva.
 Ustad Miraj Ali also is alive and at Tara's house although he is very old.
-As soon as Sameer reaches Tara's house with the news about Rewa, Ustad Miraj Ali recognises him as Mehru and dies in his arms.
+As soon as Sameer reaches Tara's house with the news about Reva, Ustad Miraj Ali recognises him as Mehru and dies in his arms.
 Sameer also discovers a skeleton of Raja Param Singh in the castle dungeons.
 The 2 gold teeth in the skull help establish the identity of that skeleton as belonging to King Param Singh.
 It remains a mystery how King Param Singh died in the castle dungeon and how Ustad Miraj Ali managed to escape.

 Sameer eventually ends up fulfilling his commitment to help Reva's spirit not only cross the desert but also liberate her from the period of time in which she was stranded.